The Guess Who: Breakup of the Guess Who (1974–1975)

-Classic lineup reunions
+Post-breakup activities and classic lineup reunions (1979–2003)

 Members of the classic-era Guess Who reunited a number of times over the years, the first being when Cummings, Bachman, Peterson, and late-classic-era bassist Wallace reformed for a CBC television special in November 1979.
 This was followed by a short tour of notable Canadian cultural venues in 1983, resulting in the live album Together Again! (known as The Best of The Guess Who – Live! in the United States).
 In May 1997, with their hometown of Winnipeg facing severe floods, Cummings and Bachman reunited for a fundraiser for disaster relief, organized by Canadian actor Tom Jackson.
 At the request of the Premier of Manitoba, Cummings, Bachman, Kale and Peterson appeared together at the closing ceremonies of the Pan American Games at Winnipeg Stadium on August 8, 1999.
+The band reportedly received $250,000 Canadian dollars to do so.
 This inspired plans for a reunion tour, though Kale dropped out.
 Another lineup featuring classic-era members Cummings, Bachman, Peterson, McDougall, and Wallace engaged in a lengthy reunion tour from 2000 to 2003, including playing the halftime show at the 2000 Grey Cup.
 On July 30, 2003, this lineup performed before an estimated audience of 450,000 at the Molson Canadian Rocks for Toronto benefit concert.
 The show was the largest outdoor ticketed event in Canadian history.
 Since 2003, Bachman and Cummings have collaborated occasionally under the name Bachman-Cummings.